nils-werner/admin_rainbow_headline/README.txt

 1.5
 - Foreground colors are now luminance-aware.
 This means if you pick a bright color, the text will switch to black to be properly readable.

+1.6
+- Added compatibility with the new version info integrated into Symphony 2.1